Leukemia Quiz

 people.
 It also occurs more often in developed countries and in families with higher

 socioeconomic standing.
-Besides affecting young children, it also affects older adults.
+Besides affecting young children, it also affects adults over

 7. One aspect that makes chronic myeloid leukemia (CML) different from other forms